triton-inference-server/server/docs/user_guide/model_repository.md

 and will be used by Triton instead of the credentials set using the aws config command.

 By default, Triton makes a local copy of a remote model repository in a temporary folder, which is deleted after Triton server is shut down.
 If you would like to control where remote model repository is copied to, you may set the `TRITON_AWS_MOUNT_DIRECTORY` environment variable to a path pointing to the existing folder on your local machine.

 ```bash
 export TRITON_AWS_MOUNT_DIRECTORY=/path/to/your/local/directory
 ```

-Make sure, that `TRITON_AWS_MOUNT_DIRECTORY` exists on your local machine.
+**Make sure, that `TRITON_AWS_MOUNT_DIRECTORY` exists on your local machine and it is empty**
-We recommend to provide an empty folder, otherwise make sure that the content of this folder is different from the content of your S3 bucket.

 #### Azure Storage